-Crockett and Travis first meeting, if you want to call it that.
+Crockett and Travis' first meeting, if you want to call it that.

 Travis' man: Hey, Davy!
-Is it true that you and Mike Fink fought a three day fight on the Mississippi?
+Is it true that you and Mike Fink fought a three-day fight on the Mississippi?

 Crockett: That's just an example of the tall tales folks tell about me!
 Me and Mike fought all right, but we quit at dark.
-It wouldn't of been the third day until the next morning! (everyone laughs and Crockett and his men ride off)
+It wouldn't have been the third day until the next morning! (everyone laughs and Crockett and his men ride off)